SEAGitUser/voxel-cone-tracing/README.md

     - Ultimately, the algorithm is very expensive, it's likely not possible to make it run in acceptable frame rates for a game on my MacBook Pro 2015 due to inherent drawbacks in the algorithm such as random sampling of 3D textures, this cannot be avoided unless caching is used, but this reduces the dynamic nature of this lighting technique.

 * Fredrik in his original implemenation had different cones such refraction and specular, computational resources permitting these could be added here as well
 * A fundamental problem with this implementation is that it is not in HDR.
-The lighting equations do not work in values between 0 and 1, this causes a disconnect between the intention of how color should look like and how it actually displays.
+The lighting equations are not restricted to values between 0 and 1, this causes a disconnect between the intention of how color should look like and how it actually displays.
 * Gamma correction.

 Screen Shots ( indirect illumination & ambient occlusion exagerated for illustration)